General Hazard: Respiratory Irritation and Systemic Poisoning

-Respiratory irritation and systemic poisoning from exposure to toxic fumes and particles during
+Respiratory irritation and systemic poisoning from exposure to toxic fumes and particles during welding and cutting operations.

 Potential hazards exist for:

 - Cadmium.
 Contained in cadmium-coated steel and may also be present as a minor component in welding materials.
 Cadmium causes acute and chronic lung disease and chronic systemic disease.

 - Zinc Oxides.
 Occur from zinc-enriched paints and galvanized steel.
 Zinc exposure is the usual cause of metal fume fever.

 - Chromium.
 May be present in some paints.
 Chromium is released in significant concentrations when welding stainless steels and is a probable carcinogen when in its hexavalent form.1